RealYozha/bloxstrapplus/README.md

 > [!CAUTION]
-> The only official places to download Bloxstrap are this GitHub repository and [bloxstraplabs.com](https://bloxstraplabs.com).
+> The only official places to download Bloxstrap are the GitHub repository [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap) and [bloxstraplabs.com](https://bloxstraplabs.com).
 Any other websites offering downloads or claiming to be us are not controlled by us.
+> The only official place to download Bloxstrap+ is this GitHub repository.

 <p align="center">
     <img src="https://github.com/bloxstraplabs/bloxstrap/raw/main/Images/Bloxstrap-full-dark.png#gh-dark-mode-only" width="420">